Andre Agassi: 2001–2003: Final Grand Slam titles

 In 2003, Agassi won the eighth (and final) Grand Slam title of his career at the Australian Open, where he beat Rainer Schüttler in straight sets in the final.
+At the French Open, he lost in the quarterfinals to Guillermo Coria in four sets.
+"A step slower than his opponent ... the 33-year-old Agassi was made to look his age."

 On April 28, 2003, he recaptured the No. 1 ranking to become the oldest top-ranked male player since the ATP rankings began at 33 years and 13 days.
 The record was later surpassed by Roger Federer in 2018.
 He had held the No. 1 ranking for two weeks, when Lleyton Hewitt took it back on May 12, 2003.
 Agassi then recaptured the No. 1 ranking once again on June 16, 2003, which he held for 12 weeks until September 7, 2003.
 There he managed to reach the US Open semi-finals, where he lost to Juan Carlos Ferrero, surrendering his No. 1 ranking to him.
 During his career, Agassi held the ranking for a total of 101 weeks.
 Agassi's ranking slipped when injuries forced him to withdraw from a number of events.
 At the year-end Tennis Masters Cup, Agassi lost in the final to Federer, his third time to finish as runner-up in the event after losses in 1999 and 2000, and finished the year ranked No. 4.
 At age 33, he had been one of the oldest players to rank in the top 5 since Connors, at age 35, was No. 4 in 1987.